aws-samples/aws-appsync-calorie-tracker-workshop/4_frontend_app/README.md

 ![Screenshot-7](../images/readme-7.png)

-If you've chosen your local machine as your development box, simply browse to `https://localhost:8080` and have a look through the app.
 Since we're building a mobile app, we would recommend using your browser's development toolbar to mimic an actual iPhone 6 device screen:

 ![Screenshot-8](../images/readme-8.png)